LonamiWebs/Telethon/readthedocs/basic/installation.rst

 Optional Dependencies
 =====================

-If cryptg_ is installed, **the library will work a lot faster**, since encryption and decryption will be made in C instead of Python.
+If cryptg_ or pyaesni_ are installed, **the library will work a lot faster**, since encryption and decryption will be made in C instead of Python.
 If your code deals with a lot of updates or you are downloading/uploading a lot of files, you will notice a considerable speed-up (from a hundred kilobytes per second to several megabytes per second, if your connection allows it).
-If it's not installed, pyaes_ will be used (which is pure Python, so it's much slower).
+If none of them isinstalled, pyaes_ will be used (which is pure Python, so it's much slower).

+pyaesni_ uses `AES instruction set`_ so you would need a processor that supports it.
+Most 64bit processors support it by default so it shouldn't be a problem.

 If pillow_ is installed, large images will be automatically resized when sending photos to prevent Telegram from failing with "invalid image".